 The sign made by Mike & Scott, left in the spot where the workshed used to stand

 As they left, they made put a sign into the ground where the Workshed used to sit.
-Subsequently, they assembled a metal canopy frame around which to re-assemble the workshed and have plans to tour it at US comic-cons, along with a display of other assorted pieces.
-To fund this, Mike has set up a Kickstarter project, which has long since closed, but can still be seen here; Evil Dead II Workshed and Cabin Exhibit.
+Subsequently, they assembled a metal canopy frame around which to re-assemble the workshed and tour it at US comic-cons, along with a display of other assorted pieces.
+To fund this, Mike set up a Kickstarter project, which has long since closed, but can still be seen here; Evil Dead II Workshed and Cabin Exhibit.
 He raised a total of $6,227 from 47 backers.

 The Production House